 If your Nest thermostat is connected to the Nest app, you’ll find the Nest home owner’s email address here.

 If you want to connect your thermostat to the Nest app, follow the link below.

-If your thermostat is already connected to Wi-Fi, you can see which Wi-Fi network it’s connected to here.
+If your thermostat is already connected to Wi-Fi, you can check which Wi-Fi network it’s connected to here.
 If your thermostat isn’t connected, you can view or select your Wi-Fi network, and enter its password if needed.

-You can use this option to lock your thermostat so it can only be adjusted within a certain temperature range, or to prevent anyone from changing your settings on your thermostat.
+You can use this option to lock your thermostat so that it can only be adjusted within a certain temperature range, or to prevent anyone from changing your settings on your thermostat.